 Depending on your skill level, now might be the time to consider bringing in some expert help to progress your child’s coding journey.

-What is a coding class?
+What is a coding class for kids?

 Coding classes can be held in person, online, or sometimes as a video course.
 There are also group classes or private tutoring.
 Classes can focus on programming principles or specific languages and platforms.

 CodeWizardsHQ’s online coding classes for kids are live and teachers make class fun and engaging.
-The small group sessions are ideal for kids to have fun and learn together.
+The small group sessions are ideal for children to have fun and learn together.
 It’s a structured curriculum that allows kids to build on their skills with every class.

 How to Choose the Right Coding Classes for Kids